- What Documents Do I Need To Collect For Filing My Tax Return?

 I know most people agree that having a well-established emergency fund is the cornerstone of any good financial plan.
 But I don’t think we’ve really spent enough time considering what an appropriate fund looks like for YOU.
 There’s a lot more to an emergency fund than just 3–6 months of expenses.
 How does one properly define “expenses” anyway?

 So let’s talk about it.
-I’ve put together a checklist [link to checklist here] of some ideas to consider when creating and maintaining an emergency fund.
+I’ve put together a checklist [link the File URL of your white-labeled version] of some ideas to consider when creating and maintaining an emergency fund.

 After reviewing the checklist, let’s book a call or meeting to work through any questions you may have.
-Don’t hesitate to contact us and schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Don’t hesitate to contact us and schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,